fireblocks/java-sdk/docs/BlockchainsAssetsApi.md

 Register an asset

 Register a new asset to a workspace and return the newly created asset&#39;s details.
-Currently supported chains are: - EVM based chains - Stellar - Algorand - TRON - NEAR - Solana
+Currently supported chains are: - EVM based chains - Stellar - Algorand - TRON - NEAR - Solana - Sui

 ### Example